 We offer free consults and advice, aiming to resolve ethical issues by exploring choices in a respectful manner.

 We can help

-- Explore who can make health care choices when a patient is unable
+- Explore who can make health care decisions when a patient is unable

-- Discuss how health care choices are made within state laws, Legacy policies and legal rules
+- Discuss how health care choices are made within laws and policies

 - Explore patient and family preferences as well as cultural and spiritual beliefs